Open-QKD-Network/cqptoolkit/README.md

 ### Linux
 There is a [docker file][] under [setup](./setup/Dockerfile), run [makeDocker.h](./setup/makeDocker.sh) to create the correct build environment.

-The recommended IDE for linux is QT Creator.
+The recommended IDE for Linux is QT Creator.
 Open the CMakeLists.txt at the root of the source tree. use the project options to configure what is built.
 It can be built from the command line with:

 ```